aura-nw/docs/docs/product/aurascan/getting-started/vote-on-proposal.md

 ## Step 1: Click on Votings on navigation bar
 Participants that are bonded Aura holders, have the right to participate in governance.
 Unbonded Aura holders and other users do not have the right to vote on proposals.
 After the proposal enters voting period, Participants who bond Aura or become validators can be forbidden to vote on proposal.

-There are 3 status of a proposal:
+There are 3 periods of a proposal:
-- `Voting period`
+- `Deposit period`
-- `Passed`
+- `Voting period`: when a proposal reaches `MinDeposit`, it immediately enters `Voting period`
-- `Rejected`
+- `Voting ended`

 ![Proposal list](/img/aurascan/proposal_list.png)

 ## Step 2: Vote
-Participants can only vote on proposals that are in voting period.
+Participants can only vote on proposals that are in `Voting period`.

 There are four options a participant can choose:
 - `Yes`